Thermally activated nature of synchro-Shockley dislocations in Laves phases

 As a typical zonal dislocation \cite{kronberg1957plastic, anderson2017theory}, the synchro-Shockley dislocation consists of two coupled Shockley partial dislocations on the adjacent planes of a triple-layer \cite{hazzledine1992synchroshear}.
 The motion of the synchro-Shockley dislocation requires the cooperative motion of these two coupled Shockley partial dislocations.
 Recently, the authors reported the mechanisms of motion of synchro-Shockley dislocations in C14 CaMg\textsubscript{2} and C15 CaAl\textsubscript{2} using atomistic simulations \cite{xie2022unveiling}.
-Two 30\textdegree{} synchro-Shockley dislocations, partial I and II, with different Burgers vectors, core structures, and energies were identified.
-The nudged-elastic band (NEB) calculations illustrated that the motion of partial I and II dislocations are composed of nucleation and propagation of kink-pairs and short-range atomic shuffling processes, respectively.
-In addition, the authors investigated how point defects, such as vacancies and antisite defects, assist partial I dislocation motion by lowering the energy barrier of kink-pair nucleation as the rate-limiting step.
+Two 30$^{\circ}$ synchro-Shockley dislocations, partial~I and II, with symmetric Burgers vectors along dislocation lines but different core structures and energies, were identified.
+The nudged-elastic band (NEB) calculations illustrated that the motion of partial~I and II dislocations are composed of nucleation and propagation of kink-pairs and short-range atomic shuffling processes, respectively.

 Laves phases tend to be ductile only at elevated temperatures, where the thermal fluctuation is significant for activating synchro-Shockley dislocation motion \cite{livingston1992laves,yoshida2002tem,kazantzis2007mechanical}.
-In strain rate cyclical compressions on bulk C15 NbCr\textsubscript{2} at high temperatures, when the strain rate changes, variations in the mobile dislocation density in addition to the delayed responses of dislocation velocity were reported \cite{kazantzis2008self}.
-These phenomena were attributed to the self-pinning nature of synchro-Shockley dislocations, namely synchro-Shockley dislocations can be temporarily pinned if one of the two coupled Shockley components is hindered due to unsuccessful thermal fluctuations \cite{kazantzis2008self}.
+In strain-rate jump compression tests on bulk C15 NbCr\textsubscript{2} at high temperatures, when the strain rate changes, variations in the mobile dislocation density in addition to the delayed responses of dislocation velocity were reported \cite{kazantzis2008self}.
+These phenomena were attributed to the self-pinning nature of synchro-Shockley dislocations, namely synchro-Shockley dislocations can be temporarily pinned if one of the two coupled Shockley components is hindered due to unsuccessful thermal activation \cite{kazantzis2008self}.

+So far, the thermally activated nature of synchro-Shockley dislocations is not fully understood.
+In this study, the transition mechanisms of the rate-limiting steps (RLS) of the motion of synchro-Shockley dislocations at different shear and normal strain levels are studied using the NEB method \cite{henkelman2000climbing,henkelman2000improved}.
+By definition, NEB calculations are performed at 0 K, and transition state theory \cite{vineyard1957frequency} can be used to predict the behavior at elevated temperatures.
+The stress-dependent activation energy and volume of dislocation motion were investigated and correlated to thermal activation.